 - Select each of the duplicate profiles.
 If the option Delete activates (turns blue), click on it to delete the duplicate profile.

-- You can only delete profiles that do not have classes assigned to them.
+- If you cannot delete all the duplicates then proceed to the next section.
+You can only delete profiles that do not have classes assigned to them.

 - If you can delete the duplicate profiles and no other duplicates exist, then verify that the user information in the remaining profile is correct.
 See section the below on verifying the primary user's profile information.